 Do not leave the vehicle when the engine is running.
 If the engine has been left running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure the vehicle will not move, even when on fairly level ground, always set (Continued)

-the parking brake and place the transmission into P (Park).
-See Shifting Into Park (Mechanical Shifter) ⇒ 196 or Shifting Into Park (Electronic Shifter) ⇒ 197 and

-Electric Parking Brake ⇒ 208.
+To be sure the vehicle will not move, even when on fairly level ground, always set the parking brake and place the transmission into P (Park).
+See Shifting Into Park \Leftrightarrow 202 and Electric Parking Brake \Leftrightarrow 210.

-This vehicle is equipped with an electronic controlled transmission.
-The shift lock release button is designed to prevent inadvertent shifting out of P (Park) unless the vehicle is on, the brake pedal is applied, and the shift lock release button is pressed.
+This vehicle is equipped with an electronically controlled transmission.
+The shift lock release button is designed to prevent inadvertent shifting out of P (Park) unless the ignition is on, the brake pedal is applied, and the shift lock release button is pressed.

 When the vehicle is stopped, press ENGINE START/STOP to turn off the vehicle.
-The transmission will shift to P (Park) automatically, unless the vehicle is in N (Neutral).
-See "Car Wash Mode" later in this section.
+The transmission will shift to P (Park) automatically unless the vehicle is in N (Neutral), See "Car Wash Mode" following.